muhammadhasansiddiqui/muhammadhasansiddiqui/README.md

-- 👋 Hi, I’m @muhammadhasansiddiqui
+                                                                              - 👋 Hi, I’m Hasan!
                                                            - 👀 I’m interested in Web and Mobile App Development
                                                                   - 🌱 I’m currently learning JavaScript
-- 📫 How to reach me https://www.linkedin.com/in/hasan-siddiqui-1a376228a/
+                                                  📫 How to reach me https://www.linkedin.com/in/hasan-siddiqui-1a376228a/

 <!---